jgreathouse9/mlsynth/TSSC/TSSCVignette.md

     \text{s.t.} \: & \mathbf{w}: w_{j} \in \mathbb{R}_{\geq 0}
 \end{align}
 ```
 MSCc allows for both an intercept and unrestricted positive weights.
 We now are projecting the treated unit (as with MSCb) on to a convex cone, instead of the convex hull.
 Given these different options, it makes sense for analysts to care about which set of restrictions are the most plausible.
 If a convex combination is enough, then we simply use SC as it was originally formulated.
 If not, we must select the proper set of constraints to use.

+## Step 1: Testing the Relevant Hypotheses

 The point of TSSC is to first test the viability of the parallel pre-trends assumption for vanilla SCM, which chooses between the original model and the other three presented.
 Precisely, we make a null hypothesis

 ```math
 \begin{align}